Posted by Bob Brown on 22 Nov '10

 The question is, why can’t we?

-The chance to win business is out there for everybody, providing they are willing to work to achieve it, put in the hours and sell correctly.
+The chance to win business is out there for everybody, providing they know how they change the world and fulfil people's dreams or address their fears.
+You also have to be willing to work to achieve it, put in the hours and sell correctly.
 It’s easy to sit and stare at the phone, wondering why it doesn’t ring – but it won’t, unless you motivate yourself and, most importantly, motivate others to work with you.

 Simon Cowell hasn’t achieved his fortune by sitting down behind a table on a Saturday night and rating various wannabe pop-stars, he’s earned his right to be there by working 24 hour days at a record company, building his empire.
 Yes, he’s reaping the benefits now and could retire quite happily on what he has made.